Tea Business in the United Kingdom

 Tea Market Research

-1. Understanding the Market:
+1. Understanding the Tea Market UK:

-Tea Types: Black tea, green tea, herbal tea, and specialty blends.
+- Tea Types: Black tea, green tea, herbal tea, and specialty blends.

-Competitors: Major brands (e.g., Twinings, PG Tips) and boutique tea shops.
+- Competitors: Major brands (e.g., Twinings, PG Tips) and boutique tea shops.

 2. Target Audience:

-Demographics: Age, income level, lifestyle.
+- Demographics: Age, income level, lifestyle.
+Understanding tea drinkers’ demographics is crucial for market segmentation.

-Preferences: Taste, health benefits, sustainability.
+- Preferences: Taste, health benefits, sustainability.

 Tea Business Plan